vconcepcion/gpio-examples/README.md

 eth0: ...
     inet 192.168.1.21/24 ...
 ```
-* Run the following
+* Run the following (hit Ctrl+C when done to stop running it)

 ```
 gpio export 18 in
-gpio export 17 out
 node node/05-switch-stream.js
 ```
 * Go to http://[your_ip_address]:8080/ to view button logging
 * High five if: the web page is appended with a "1" whenever the button is pressed down, and a "0" when it's released
 * Can you...
-  * Replace "1" and "0" with "Ding" and "Dong"?
-  * Format the logged inputs as a JSON feed?
+  * Edit the Node example "02 - Switch" to keep track of the number of button presses and publish the count to a web page?
+Hint: instead of streaming input with `button.pipe(res)`, write the current count as a string to the HTTP response and call `res.end()`.
+  * Download/install [ngrok](https://ngrok.com) and run `./ngrok 8080` to make your page available on a public internet address.

 ## 06 - Room reservations
 Use the Google Calendar API to pull event data and light an LED if a